Many folks begin incorporating an improved diet and lifestyle and then expect healing to happen overnight.

 Many years ago I read a book called Healing Ourselves, by Naboru Muramoto.
 It had a profound effect on my thoughts about healing.
 It was based on Japanese medicine and ancient healing techniques.
 Muramoto stated, “According to biologists, it takes 120 days for the red blood globules to change completely.
 This means there is a 10% difference in the quality of blood within 10-12 days, which is the time it takes for the symptoms of an existing disease to disappear.
 In other words, although it takes 120 days for the blood to become clean, 12 days of proper eating (no chemicalized industrial food, no overeating or excess drinking) are sufficient to remove the symptoms and, in most cases, put us out of danger.
 It takes approximately three years to reconstruct the muscle fibers; the same applies to certain organs.
 But, it takes seven years to change the entire bodily constitution.”

-Through diet, lifestyle and consciousness we can create the environment for our cells to either manifest disease or manifest health.
+Through diet, lifestyle and consciousness we can create the best environment for our cells to either manifest disease or manifest health.

 In Bruce Lipton’s, Biology of Belief, he divulges scientific research about genes.
 He shares that our environment determines whether or not genes will express themselves.
 Our internal environment (our cells and blood) is created by our food choices, physical environment (where we live and what we are exposed to), and our emotions, including what we think, how we react, and what we believe.
 I LOVE Bruce’s pioneering work in the field of epi-genetics.

 Today, many people believe that disease is inevitable, especially if we have the “genes” for it.
-I have a different perspective because I’ve been on both sides of this process (diseased and disease-free) and I can see where and how healing takes place.
+I have a different perspective because I’ve been on both sides of this process (diseased and disease-free) and I can see how healing takes place.

 Take the best possible care of your body and mind; eat great quality food, think good thoughts, de-stress, and relax.